I’m hanging out with Catherine Gewertz of Curvy Mama Pies this week in Bethesda, MD and holding two sold out DC workshops!

 This morning we headed out to purchase workshop supplies and back home we stowed them away.
 Now we were ready to bake our first pie together.

 We decided to start by making a Gluten Free dough.
 Its handling is much different than that of a gluten-full dough.
-I plan on writing about GF dough soon but in the meantime you can read about how I do it here.

 To create the filling, we used a couple of pounds of some sweet, ripe Frog Hollow Farms apricots that I had shipped out for the workshops, plus a few raspberries and a handful of blueberries for good measure.
 We laughed and shared tidbits of pie lore as we worked side by side.